EliSchillinger/learning-materials-home/docs/ai/mcp/vs_code.md

 Edit the `~/.config/Code/User/mcp.json` file.

-Configure VS Code to use remote AI Verde Data Store MCP Server with Streamable-HTTP.
+Configure VS Code to use the AI Verde Data Store MCP Server with Streamable-HTTP.
 Paste the following into your `mcp.json` file.

 This configuration allows access only to public data located at `/iplant/home/shared`.